How reliable is your new car? Compare manufacturers based on reliability with Canstar Blue’s review and ratings.

 Ultimately, you can safely assume that a new car will be a safer bet for reliability than an older, used car, whatever the make.
 Mazda, Renault, Suzuki and Volkswagen topped the ratings for reliability, with the most satisfied customers in this category.
 It pays to look at a range of vehicles and manufacturers when you buy a new car, but considering which makes have been deemed the most reliable may be a good starting point.

-Canstar Blue commissioned Colmar Brunton to survey 9,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought a brand new car from a dealership in the last three years – in this case, 2,354 people.
+Canstar Blue commissioned Colmar Brunton to survey 9,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have bought a new car from a dealership in the last three years – in this case, 2,534 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Unfortunately vehicle manufacturers can't always be perfect.
 Here are some of the biggest vehicle recalls– Read more